cztomsik/graffiti/README.md

 ## Goals & philosophy
 - simplicity > number of features
 - support "reasonable subset" of DOM/CSS so we don't need to learn anything new
+- fit nicely into the existing node.js ecosystem (lib is better than framework)
 - it has to be fun (for me, sorry)

 ## Hacking